 The Beatles: Abbey Road (EMI)

 Finally available on iTunes, this release will always hold a special place in their canon of work.
 Reminds me of my youth.
-My cousin Vinny gave me this LP for Christmas when it was originally released.
+My cousin Vince gave me this LP for Christmas when it was originally released.
 As history has shown us, the Liverpudians delivered on the final LP that they recorded before disbanding.
 Still an essential DID, even in twenty-ten.

 Black Dub: Black Dub (Jive)

 Daniel Lanois, known as the consumate producer for U2, Dylan, Neil Young, et al., has new quartet.
 Young 22-year old vocalist Trixie Whitley (Chris' daughter), critically-lauded jazzbo drummer Brian Blade, and longtime bassist Daryl Johnson reimagine the roots-rock genre with texture, passion, and killer chops.

 Popaganda surrealist painter Ron English knows how to appeal to the toy collectors, art book collectors, t-shirt collectors, and yes, even the serious art collectors.
 And he recognizes that even a limited-edition vinyl sculptor run for ComicCon or Kid Robot may someday increase in value.
 Don't believe me?
 Check eBay for proof!

 Jerry Garcia Acoustic Band: Almost Acoustic/Ragged But Right (Rhino)